mrFallon/luci-macblock/README.md

 # luci-macblock
-Quick temporary MAC Block for LuCI web UI
+Quick temporary WAN MAC Block for OpenWRT LuCI web UI

+Only for nftables (OpenWRT v22 and upper).
+Optimized for phone view.

 # Build with OpenWrt SDK
 Place this directory under `package/luci-macblock` inside your SDK/buildroot and run: